 This is a naturally occurring bacterium found in the soil that produces proteins that are toxic and fatal to cutworms and other pests.
 However, Bt is not toxic to most beneficial insects, wildlife, or pets.

-Bacillus Thuringiensis is available online or at garden stores.
+Bacillus thuringiensis is available online or at garden stores.
 Use it according to the specific instructions that come with the package.

 15. Essentria IC-3